They were originally created by William Robinson in 1885 and are now considered one of the most important historic gardens in England.

 Today Robinson is best known for his concept of the wild garden, creating a landscape that celebrates nature rather than controls it.
 He also introduced the idea of the modern mixed border and popularised common place items such as secateurs and hose pipes.
 In many ways Robinson created modern gardening as we know it and is affectionately remembered as the Irishman who taught the English how to garden.

 After a humble start in life, Robinson became very wealthy from his writing and in 1884 he bought Gravetye Manor.
 Over time he ended up owning over 1000 acres of the surrounding landscape and used his estate to put his ideas into practice.
-Much of the land was used for experimental forestry, and the results of his work continue to be managed today by the William Robinson Trust.
+Much of the land was used for experimental forestry, and the results of his work continue to be managed today by the William Robinson Gravetye Charity.